 Kushe Aunsi, also signified as Gokarna Aunsi is one of the important days to the denizens of Nepal.
 Since the day has more than a single significance.
-First, above all, it is the day dedicated to all fathers.
+First, it is the day dedicated to all fathers.
 That’s why the day is also called Buwaa ko mukh herne din.

 Plus, devouring it, they give the Sagun too.
-However, at the same time, they praised their fathers by touching their feet and putting a tika.
+However, at the same time, they praised their fathers by touching their feet and putting on a tika.
 Touching feet are only liable to the sons not for the daughters.
 Since society assumes daughters as the kumari.